-Derivative financial instruments are used for trading purposes, including economic hedges of trading instruments, and are recorded at fair value.
+Derivative financial instruments are used for trading purposes, including economic hedges of trading instruments, and are recorded at fair value in the Statement of Financial Condition.
 Fair values for exchange traded derivatives, principally futures and certain listed options, are based on quoted market prices.
 Fair values for over-the-counter derivative financial instruments, principally interest rate, credit default or total return swaps, forwards, and options, are based on quoted market prices for similar instruments, pricing models and discounted cash flow analyses, and are included in financial instruments owned and financial instruments sold, not yet purchased in the accompanying Statement of Financial Condition.